koka-lang/madoko/doc/overview.md

 ## Identities and labels {#sec-ids-labels}

-Attributes are most often used to give a block element an identity and then refer to that element later one.
+Attributes are most often used to give a block element an identity and then refer to that element later on.
 For example, here we give an identifier to a header:

 ~ Sample